 Risks of Surgery (brief summary)

-There is a 1% risk of bleeding after Tonsillectomy or Adenoidectomy.
+There is up to a 3% risk of bleeding after Tonsillectomy or Adenoidectomy.
 This often occurs 7-14 days after the surgery.
 You should go to the nearest emergency department if this occurs.

 With an adenoidectomy there is a chance that your child will have a hyper-nasal voice following surgery temporarily.